merenlab/anvio.org/help/main/programs/anvi-estimate-scg-taxonomy/index.md

 ### 4. Estimate the taxonomy of your bins

-This program basically looks at each of the <span class="artifact-n">[bin](/help/main/artifacts/bin)</span>s in your <span class="artifact-n">[collection](/help/main/artifacts/collection)</span> as a single genome and tries to assign it taxonomy information.
+This program basically examines each of the <span class="artifact-n">[bin](/help/main/artifacts/bin)</span>s in your <span class="artifact-n">[collection](/help/main/artifacts/collection)</span> as a single genome and attempts to assign taxonomy information to it.
 To do this, simply provide a collection, like this:

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;scg&#45;taxonomy &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \
                            &#45;C <span class="artifact&#45;n">[collection](/help/main/artifacts/collection)</span>
 </div>

-You can also look at the relative abundances across your samples at the same time, by running something like this:
+You can also examine the relative abundances across your samples at the same time, by running something like this:

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;scg&#45;taxonomy &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \